lubabaloW/Data-Governance-Accelerator/README.md

 Strategy
 Creating a strategy typically comes down to a core set of activities.
 It begins with an analysis of the environment followed by some conclusions on what has been gathered.
 Finally, a plan is developed, driven by some form of guiding principles.
 These principles may be derived from the nature of the work, the values of the founders, or some other factors.

+Decision - Making
+The outcome of decisions based on bad data could range from a minor mistake to job termination right up to the closing of the business.

+Measuring
+Data measurements can be quantitative or qualitative.
+Quantitative data is most often described in numerical terms, whereas qualitative data is descriptive and expressed in terms of language.

+Monitoring
+Monitoring is another process that converts data into insight and as such, exists as a mechanism to guide decisions.
+The role of data in measurement and monitoring often go hand-in-hand.

+Insight Management
+Insight management begins with gathering and analyzing data from different sources.
+In order to determine what data to process, those responsible for insight management must deeply understand the organization’s information needs.

+Reporting
+Reports are typically online or physical presentations of data and information on some aspect of an organization.
+--For example, a written and printed report may show all the sales of a particular product or service during a specific period.
+--Sometimes a report is given verbally in person or via a live or recorded video.

+Other Roles for Data
+Artificial Intelligence(AI)
+Problem - Solving
+Data Reuse

+APPROACHING DATA AS AN ASSET

+--An asset is something that is owned by a person, an organization, or a government with the expectation that it can bring some economic benefit.
+--An asset can be tangible or intangible.
+   Tangible assets are physical things such as inventory, machines, and property.
+   An intangible asset is the opposite; it’s a non-physical thing like software, copyrights, a brand, and goodwill.
+-- Data is an intangible asset.

+After it is processed from its raw form, data has the potential to create enormous economic value for all manner of stakeholders.
+Here are some examples of the economic value of data:

+-Improves operations.
+-Increases existing revenue.
+-Produces new forms of revenue.
+-Builds relationships with customers and other stakeholders.
+-Improves the quality of products and services.
+-Contributes to competitive advantage.
+-Enables innovation.
+-Reduces risk.

+DATA ANALYTICS
+The process of examining data in order to produce answers or find conclusions is called data analytics.

+Basics steps in data analysis:

+1. Data Mining - Identifying and extracting relevant data from data sources.
+2. Data Cleaning - Sizable effort including removing errors and duplicate data in preparation for analysis.
+3. Statistical Analysis - Using statistical methods and artificial intelligence to interpret results and develop insights.
+4. Data Presentation - Communicating results using a variety of techniques including visualization and data-storytelling.

+Data analytics has four primary types:
+-- Descriptive:  Existing data sets of historical data are accessed, and analysis is performed to determine what the data tells stakeholders about the performance of a key performance indicator (KPI) or other business objectives.
+It is insight on past performance.
+-- Diagnostic:  As the term suggests, this analysis tries to glean from the data the answer to why something happened.
+It takes descriptive analysis and looks at the cause.
+-- Predictive:  In this approach, the analyst uses techniques to determine what may occur in the future.
+It applies tools and techniques to historical data and trends to predict the likelihood of certain outcomes.
+-- Prescriptive:  This analysis focuses on what action should be taken.
+In combination with predictive analytics, prescriptive techniques provide estimates of the probabilities of a variety of future outcomes.

+Data Management
+Data management processes involve the collection, storage, organization, maintenance, and analytics of an organization’s data.
+It includes the architecture of technology systems such that data can flow across the enterprise and be accessed whenever and by whom it is approved for use.

+Governing Data

+The success of governing data can be reduced to three essential factors:
+-- People:  While recognizing that data is increasingly created and used exclusively by machines without human intervention, handling and benefiting from data is still a highly people-centric exercise
+-- Policies:  A data policy contains a set of adopted rules by an organization that apply to the handling of data in specific conditions and for particular desired outcomes.
+-- Metrics:  It’s largely true, what gets measured gets managed.
+In developing policies in support of data governance, you have to consider how each is measured.

+# CHAPTER 4: TRANSFORMING THROUGH DATA
+whats